pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/09_Relation_Types.md

 ```

-## Multihref Advanced
+## 1:n Relation - Advanced

-***Formerly known as `Multihref with Metadata`***
+***Formerly known as `Multihref with Metadata` or `Multihref Advanced`***

 ***Important Note***: Since 5.0.0 referenced elements will be lazy-loaded!

-This datatype is similar to the `Objects with Metadata` datatype in the way that additional information can be
+This datatype is similar to the `1:n Object Relation - Advanced` datatype in the way that additional information can be
 added to the relation.

 The main difference is that all element types (documents, assets and objects) can be added to the relation list.
 The element types can also be mixed.
-Essentially, the same rules as for the standard multihref apply.
+Essentially, the same rules as for the standard 1:n relation apply.

 The API is nearly identical.
 However, instead of dealing with an `ObjectMetadata` class you have to do the same stuff
 with `ElementMetadata`.